ungtb10d/shitty/docs/shittens/custom.rst

 in the first shitty instance.

-Adding options to kittens
+Adding options to shittens
 ----------------------------

-If you would like to use shitty's config framework to make your kittens configurable, you will need some boilerplate.
+If you would like to use shitty's config framework to make your shittens configurable, you will need some boilerplate.
 Put the following files in the directory of your shitten.

-:file:`kitten_options_definition.py`
+:file:`shitten_options_definition.py`

 .. code-block:: python

     from shitty.conf.types import Action, Definition

     definition = Definition(
-        '!kitten_options_utils',
+        '!shitten_options_utils',
         Action(
             'map', 'parse_map',
-            {'key_definitions': 'shitty.conf.utils.KittensKeyMap'},
+            {'key_definitions': 'shitty.conf.utils.shittensKeyMap'},
             ['shitty.types.ParsedShortcut', 'shitty.conf.utils.KeyAction']
         ),
     )